sciencehistory/terraform_scihist_digicoll/README.md

 After selecting your workspace, you might want to run the standard commands `terraform plan` or `terraform apply`.
 BE CAREFUL what workspace you are in, production or staging!

+## Outputs

+Outputs in all caps may likely match heroku config vars that should be set to values.
+Initially `RAILS_ASSET_HOST` wtih cloudfront host.
+Run `terraform output`, or look for outputs after a `terraform apply`.

 ## Remote S3 Backend

 This configuration is configured to use a Remote S3 backend for terraform, in the `backend.tf` file.
 It is using an AWS dynanodb table for locking, as recommended by terraform remote S3 backend.
 The actual resources used for the Remote S3 backend are configured in `shared_state_s3.tf`.